hashenkottegoda/Video-Subtitle-Generator/readme.md

    - Serves the generated `.srt` file for download

 2. **Python Whisper Service (Flask)**

    - Listens for transcription requests
    - Uses `ffmpeg` to extract audio from `.mp4`
    - Uses OpenAI's `whisper` to transcribe audio
    - Formats the transcription as `.srt` using the `srt` Python library
    - Saves the subtitle file back to `/uploads`

+3. **React Frontend**

+   - Uploads `.mp4` files to the backend
+   - Shows progress/loading state
+   - Displays download link when subtitles are ready

-Both services share the same filesystem directory so they can read/write the same video and subtitle files without needing to exchange binary data over the network.
+All three containers share the same filesystem directory so they can read/write the same video and subtitle files without needing to exchange binary data over the network.

 ---